unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

-<h3>Can computers be creative enough to make music ?</h3>
+<h3>Can computers be creative enough to make compelling music ?</h3>
 ![Image of Robot playing music](http://www.i-programmer.info/images/stories/News/2014/Nov/A/Naomusicicon.jpg)

-In the recent times, engineers & researchers have been extremely succesful in using Machine Learning for speech recognition, image classification,predictive analysis etc and have developed models which can achieve human level accuracy(or more) in the former tasks, but can we use Machine Learning to make generative models which can generate music,text,art etc.
+In the recent times, engineers & machine learning experts have been extremely succesful in using Machine Learning for speech recognition, image classification,predictive analysis etc and have developed models which can achieve human level accuracy(or more) in the former tasks, but can we use Machine Learning to make generative models which can generate music,text,art etc.
 Turns out, computers can actually churn out meaningful <a href="http://karpathy.github.io/2015/05/21/rnn-effectiveness/">text</a> and <a href="https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html">sensible images</a>.

-Over the past 2 months we attempted to generate music using deep learning techniques.We used the LSTM(Long Short Term Memory) flavour of RNNs.
+Over the past 2 months we attempted to generate music using algorithms based on deep learning techniques.We used the LSTM(Long Short Term Memory) flavour of RNNs.

 <p>
  Before we go on to construct a neural network, we need to a have a dataset on which we can train the network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.This innvolved some digital signal processing stuff.